 Alpha blockers are medications taken to relax the tone of the muscles in the prostate, thus opening the urine channel and increasing urinary flow.
 These medications can cause symptoms of fatigue and dizziness due to a lowering blood pressure:

 - Doxazosin (Cardura)

 - Tamsulosin (Flomax)

 - Alfuzosin (Uroxatral)

-Medication taken daily to decrease the blood flow and size of the prostate.
-Takes at least three months before symptom improvement is noticeable.
+5-alpha reductase inhibitors are medications taken daily to decrease the blood flow and size of the prostate.
 This reduction in size improves urinary flow rates.
-Works best on larger prostates.
-Has been shown in several studies to provide best symptom relief when combined with an alpha blocker.
-Has been shown to decrease risk of urinary retention.
-Can have sexual side effects like lowered libido:
+It typically takes at least three months before symptom improvement is noticeable and works best for men with larger prostates.
+These drugs have been shown in several studies to provide the best symptom relief when combined with an alpha blocker and have also been shown to decrease the risk of urinary retention.
+Sexual side effects, like lowered libido, are possible:

 - Finasteride (Proscar)

 Anticholinergics are medications taken once, twice or three times daily (depending on the formulation) to slow down bladder muscle activity.
 These medications are used to decrease bladder urgency and urge incontinence.
 They may also help to decrease urinary frequency.
 Side effects include dry mouth and constipation.
 People who have uncontrolled (untreated) narrow angle glaucoma should not use this class of medications: